 When it comes to avoiding boat safety 101 mistakes the most important thing you can do is define what boat safety is, make sure you understand how all your equipment/safety systems work, and create a manual that enables you to store and disseminate all your boat safety instructions, procedures, policies, maps, and checklists.

-To get started on determining how safe your boating environment is, make sure to grab a copy of my FREE Boat Safety Audit.
+To get started on determining how safe your boating environment is, make watch our Boat Safety Bluprint Video & grab a copy of our FREE Boat Safety Audit.

 This audit lists all the common boat safety equipment and enables you to check off what you have/don’t have.
 It also recommends servicing items that require maintenance in addition to listing potential procedures and policies that you might want to take on board your boat.
-Get the Boat Safety Audit here.
+Get access here: Boat Safety Video & Audit.

 Other Boat Safety Articles/Videos